English

 Description:

 A BA degree in English: Literature is the doorway to engaging in the lives and works of some of the world's best-known authors.
 You will employ cultural analysis and critical thinking as you find the niche of literature that's just right for you—from Shakespeare to Southwestern Literature, you can experience the full history of English and American works and specific genres.
+Additionally, writing at La Sierra University exposes you to a wide range of writing styles and forms, including memoir and short story.
+Our immersive workshop sessions provide a platform for you to engage with our dynamic literary community, where countless opportunities await for you to showcase your work and achieve publication.
+Immerse yourself in our vibrant environment and unlock the door to literary success.

 English: Secondary Teaching